DataCanvasIO/YLearn/docs/en_US/source/sub/est_model/iv.rst

 The IV Framework and Problem Setting
 ====================================
-The IV framework aims to predict the value of the outcome :math:`y` when the treament :math:`x` is given.
+The IV framework aims to predict the value of the outcome :math:`y` when the treatment :math:`x` is given.
 Besides, there also exist some covariates vectors :math:`v` that simultaneously affect both :math:`y` and :math:`x`.
 There also are some unobserved confounders :math:`e` that potentially also affect :math:`y`, :math:`x` and :math:`v`.
 The core part of causal questions lies in estimating the causal quantity